psych-ds/psychds-docs/docs/Guides/1_getting_started.md

         raw/
 ```

+(In these examples, indentation represents the folder structure - above, we have an empty folder called `raw/`, inside a folder called `data/`, inside a folder called `Sample-PsychDS-Project/`)

-Or, if you are modifying an existing directory, it might look like this:
+If you are modifying an existing directory to meet the Psych-DS data standard, it might look like this:

 ```
 Zebra-Questionnaire-Project/